NikolaiKoz/Iniciatec-Ecommerce-Bug_Fix.github.io/README.md

 #
 ## How to use

-1. Copy the repository link
+1. Copy the repository link (Github: https://github.com/NikolaiKoz/Iniciatec-Ecommerce-Bug_Fix.github.io)

-2. Open the terminal and type `git clone` and paste the link
+2. Open the terminal and type git clone and paste the link, press enter.

 3. Open the project in your code editor
+To open the site from Visual Studio Code:

-4. Verify that you have the extensions installed (Live Server)
+4. Verify that you have the extensions installed (Live Server: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

-5. Open the project with Live Server
+5. Open the project with Live Server clicking in the "Go live" button in the toolbar at the bottom of the screen

+6. The browser with the site opens

 ## Saw the project all documentation here
 click on the logo